UBC-MDS/beautiful-jekyll/resources_pages/quiz.md

 - All MDS quizzes are closed-book and closed-internet, with the exception of a digital cheatsheet.
 - Communication with anyone or any external resources during the quiz is strictly prohibited.
 For details, please visit our [Quiz policies](https://ubc-mds.github.io/policies/#quiz-policies) and [Plagiarism](https://ubc-mds.github.io/policies/#plagiarism) pages.
 - You must attend your assigned quiz time and location.
 Failure to check in at the correct time and location may result in missing the quiz.
-- When instructed to leave the room after the quiz, please do so quietly to avoid disrupting others.
+- When leaving the room after the quiz, please do so quietly to avoid disrupting others.
 Refrain from discussing the - quiz with anyone until everyone has completed it.

 ### Quiz Room Procedures